waweruk/shawnmclean.github.io/_posts/2017-09-30-car-parts-supplier-website-development-using-HPI-&-TECDOC.md

   - TECDOC
 ---

-The Challenge:
+The Challenge

 The client had been using a dated version of OpenCart and relied on Autoline ERP to maintain their offline sales channels.
-As per local business norms the clients would offer a price to buy items.
-AutoworldKenya administrators would then either accept the price or issue a counter offer to the customer.
-This proces required a custom module to handle retail and wholesale orders.
-Absense of VRM lookup service in the region, however it was crucial to offer vehicle identification service through their car parts website AutoworldKenya.co.ke.
+As per local business norms the clients would offer a price to buy items, client's administrators would then either accept the price or issue a counter offer to the customer.
+This process required a custom module to handle retail and wholesale orders.
+Due to absence of VRM lookup service in the region however, it was crucial to offer vehicle identification service through their car parts website AutoworldKenya.co.ke.

-Our Solution:
+Our Solution

-We developed a TecDoc extension to work with Prestashop.
-We developed custom pricing and customer profiling modules that allowed AutoworldKenya to assign customers groups to various staff.
-The module also allowed them to manage a pricing structure for customer groups.
-In order to identify vehicles we implemented VIN number search which made it possible for them to offer car parts with precision on their website.
+We are developing a TecDoc extension to work with Prestashop.
+The development will administer a search functionality that will allow delivery of data for all the products from up to 30 car parts manufacturers and deploy a search tree to locate the right part for every vehicle.
+The identification of vehicles will be supported by VIN number search as well as the original OEM part number.
+Custom pricing and customer profiling will also be developed to assign customers groups to various staff...

-Development Undertaken:
+Developments to be Undertaken:

 1. Prestashop version upgrade and migration of existing data.